People at BIOGRIP

 Dr Yolandi Schoeman

 Yolandi Schoeman is an ecological engineer who has devoted her career to researching and demonstrating that creating bio-intelligent and functional ecosystems to enable planetary health through ecological engineering is indeed possible.
-Stellenbosch University invited her to form part of the Brightest Young Minds initiative in 2006, which led her to contribute to a book chapter, "Engineering Engineering" for the initiative and to develop a scholarly field of Ecological Engineering in Africa.
+Stellenbosch University invited her to form part of the Brightest Young Minds initiative in 2006, which led her to contribute to a book chapter, "Engineering" for the initiative and to develop a scholarly field of Ecological Engineering in Africa.
 A globally recognised figure in ecological engineering and sustainability, she has driven innovations, corporate strategy and post-normal science research across continents including Russia, Australia, Africa and the United States of America.
+In 2014, Yolandi founded the Ecological Engineering Institute of Africa, which collaborates with various academic leaders across Africa and on a global level.
+Yolandi's innovations and research have earned her multiple awards and international recognition, such as being the overall winner of the 2016 Global Cleantech Innovation Program-SA Program and the global runner up in the Global Cleantech Innovation Program in Silicon Valley, San Francisco in 2016.
+Her research has also been published in international journals, and she has presented her work at international conferences.
+She was invited to participate in the 2017 Austrian Leadership Program through her applied research and innovations.
+Yolandi completed a Ph.D. at the University of the Free State in 2022.
+She is also completing a second Ph.D. in Economic and Management Sciences at the North-West University (NWU) in 2024, specialising in coupled human and natural systems landscape sustainability.

 Dr Megan Welman-Purchase

-Geologist, Geology, University of the Free State
+Geologist, Lecturer, University of Free State

 Water and Soil Node